Church of God in Christ, Mennonite: Courtship

-The Church of God in Christ Mennonite, via General Conference decision, has forbidden its members from pursuing "carnal courtship", a term that encompasses any form of dating or courtship.
+The Church of God in Christ Mennonite, via General Conference decision, has forbidden its members from pursuing 'carnal courtship,' a term that encompasses any form of dating or courtship.
 Instead of allowing young people to choose a partner and engage in dating rituals, every congregation has a formal youth group, which organizes group functions such as bible studies, singing evenings, or volleyball games at which young people get to know each other.
-If a man wants to get married, he must get approval from a church minister who "carries the proposal" for him.
+If a man wants to get married, he meets with a church minister who "carries the proposal" for him.
 In this tradition, the minister pays a visit to the young lady to whom the young man wants to propose.
 She can then accept or reject this proposal.
-In the event that she says yes, the marriage engagement will be announced in church the following Sunday morning after the worship service.
-Engaging in courtship is grounds for excommunication from the Church of God in Christ Mennonite.
+In the event that she says yes, the marriage engagement will usually be announced in church the following Sunday morning after the worship service.
 Weddings are simple religious services followed by a reception for guests.

 Membership

 As with other Anabaptist churches, membership is through young child and adult believer’s baptism, by pouring water on the believer's head.
 Communion is only for members and held with bread and unfermented grape juice rather than wine.
 Excommunication from the Holdeman Mennonite church is the only accepted way to leave it.
 There are cases of membership annulment but they are rare.
 The Holdeman Mennonites practice shunning or avoidance toward former members by not eating at the same table with them, shaking hands with them, or having any business partnerships with them.
-This act of shunning causes much trauma among 'the shunned'.